djadriano/vform/README.md

 # Events

+Events are helpful to get the status of form and fields.

 | Name                 | Description                                                                                                                     |
 | -------------------- | ------------------------------------------------------------------------------------------------------------------------------- |
 | onInitializedSuccess | Event is called if library is initialized with success.
 This method return the form DOM element                                 |